© Liz Van Steenburgh | Dreamstime.com

 If you aren’t already eating beets regularly, you should start.
 Beets are well-known for their numerous health benefits in a number of areas.
 Why are beets good for you?
 They’re known especially for their ability to fight high blood pressure and improve endurance.
 But recent research suggests that beets can also improve insulin responses and help lower blood sugar.

-If you’ve ever had beets, you know that they are characteristically sweet.
+If you’ve ever had beets, you know that they’re characteristically sweet.
 And yes, this means that beets do have a moderately high glycemic index, so they theoretically should produce a larger rise in glucose compared to many other foods.
-The glycemic load, however, takes into account the total amount of carbohydrates in the food.
-While the glycemic index of beets is high, they do not actually contain a high amount of carbohydrates per serving, making the glycemic load lower.
-This means that you would have to eat a lot of beets, more than you probably ever would in one sitting, to cause a significant rise in blood glucose levels.
+The glycemic load, however, takes into account the total amount of carbohydrates in a serving.

-While synthetic nitrates found in preserved foods can cause significant adverse health effects if consumed in large quantities, beets contain natural nitrates that are beneficial to your health.
+While synthetic nitrates found in preserved foods can cause significant adverse health effects when consumed in large quantities, beets contain natural nitrates that are beneficial to your health.
 These nitrates help to lower blood pressure and may help to lower blood sugar as well.
 Low nitric oxide is associated with insulin resistance, and consumption of nitrate from beet juice can increase nitric oxide formation.

-Researchers believe that the antioxidant compounds like polyphenols and betalains found in beets are likely important in the prevention of diabetes and the control of glucose levels.
+Researchers believe that antioxidant compounds like polyphenols and betalains, both found in beets, are likely important in the prevention of diabetes and the control of glucose levels.
 It seems that dietary modifications, such as eating more foods like beets, can help to lower glucose and insulin levels, which is important to prevent type 2 diabetes and metabolic syndrome.

-Do you eat beets for your health?
-Share your favorite recipes or tips for preparing these healthy superfoods in the comments section below.
+In the comments section belowDo you eat beets for your health?
+Share your favorite recipes or tips for preparing these healthy superfoods.